MathiasStadler/prompt_template_website_responsive_ads/README.md

 - Footer with legal and utility links
 - Clean, maintainable code structure
 - Add for each link a subpage with same footer and Header and add 100 letter form Lorem Ipsum
+- Arrange next to each other in a row

 ## Implementation